aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/arcshape/_index.md

 ```

 Sets the text vertical alignment type of the shape.
-[TextAlignmentType](../../com.aspose.cells/textalignmenttype).
+See [TextAlignmentType](../../com.aspose.cells/textalignmenttype).

 **Parameters:**
 | Parameter | Type | Description |